 Try setting things vertically and horizontally or in ways you wouldn’t typically set them to find what works best.
 Also – layer things in front of each other to give more visual depth to your display.
 Some people say to group things in odd numbers and live by the rule of thirds – that’s a great place to start and you’ll notice most of our groupings definitely fall into those categories, but just remember, rules are made to be broken so be creative.

 Strive for balance – but it doesn’t have to be even.

-When you hit the sweet spot of balance on open shelving, you’ll know it.
+When you hit the sweet spot of balance when styling shelves, you’ll know it.
 If you can’t tell, you probably aren’t there yet.
 While you can totally make everything completely even if you’re going for a traditional look, it’s fun to play around with the scale of things.

 This is where the size and height of your items really come into play.
 You need a good mixture.
 I think most people tend to buy things on the small side, probably because those are easier to make decisions on and typically cost less.
 But having larger pieces too is so important (not just when it comes to open shelving).
 If you have a bunch of small things around the same height, your shelf is going to look super flat and cluttered.
 You can also use things like books to stack other items on to give them illusion of more height.

 And try to think outside the box if you just can’t get it right.
 Don’t be afraid of two large circular shapes.
 Add a branch or part of a plant from around your home or yard (we grabbed a palm leaf) to add to a vase you originally planned to leave empty.
 Sometimes you’re j

 While you’re searching your home for things to put on shelves, bring out some quirky pieces that represent you and your style and add them for more interest.
 I’m obsessed with plants so we have a little clay cactus that makes its way into these setups in addition to our live plants.
 We loved that large black and white art you see with the dish ware.
 It’s a bit unexpected in an otherwise functional layout.